These Fun and easy water play activities will keep toddlers and preschoolers entertained, learning and engaged for hours at home or in the classroom.

 Got a garden full of herbs?
 Let the kids explore their textures and aromas by chopping them up into a big batch of sensory soup!

-A baby bath station is the hooligans’ absolute favourite.
-It’s an easy go-to activity that’s guaranteed to keep toddlers entertained for hours.
+A baby doll bath station is the hooligans’ absolute favourite water play activity.
+It’s our go-to because it’s so easy to set up and it keeps the toddlers entertained for hours.

-Dino dig!
-This dinosaur excavating activity always keeps preschoolers engaged until they’ve freed the very last dinosaur from the ice.
-We’re talking an hour or two of free entertainment here, Mom!
+Our Dino Dig is an exciting dinosaur excavating activity always keeps preschoolers engaged until they’ve freed the very last dinosaur from the ice.
+This fun activity generally keeps my daycare kids busy for over an hour!

-Here’s an easy and inexpensive (or FREE) way to add running water to any outdoor play space!
-Great for the sandbox, tea parties, mud kitchen and for washing up too!
+Here’s an easy and FREE way to add running water to any outdoor play space!
+It’s great for the sandbox, tea parties, mud kitchen and for washing up too!

-Set up a simple water works activity bin.
-A few pvc pipes and funnels kept the hooligans busy for ages one morning, scooping, pouring, assembling and splashing.
+Set up a simple water works activity bin with a large bin of water and some funnels and PVC pipes.
+This activity kept the hooligans busy for ages one morning, scooping, pouring, assembling and splashing.

 For the price of a camping tarp, you can make an awesome backyard water slide!
-Keep the kids cool and having fun all day long!
+This will keep the kids cool and having fun all day long!

-Snipping, scooping, pouring, stirring… This fairy soup activity is jam-packed with tons of fun and learning!
+Snipping, scooping, pouring, stirring… This fairy soup activity is jam-packed with tons of fun, fine-motor development and learning!

-Here’s another ice and water activity that FROZEN fans will love!
-Melting Elsa’s frozen hands with coloured salt and water.
+Here’s another ice and water activity that FROZEN fans will adore!
+Your kids will love Melting Elsa’s frozen hands with coloured salt and water.

 A dinosaur small world will keep dino-crazy kids busy for hours!